 Coronary artery bypass surgery is a procedure that restores blood flow to the heart muscle by diverting the flow of blood around the section of a blocked artery (or arteries) in the heart.

-A coronary artery bypass graft (CABG, pronouced "cabbage")is a surgical treatment option for a blocked or diseased artery in the heart.
+A coronary artery bypass graft (CABG, pronounced "cabbage") is a surgical treatment option for a blocked or diseased artery in the heart.
 A healthy vein or artery called a "graft" is taken from the leg, arm, or chest and used to connect blood vessels near the blocked or diseased area.
 This allows blood to bypass the blocked artery.

-At OHSU Knight Cardiovascular Institute, our heart surgeons can perform CABG with cardiopulmonary bypass (CPB) - a heart-lung bypass pump that breathes and pumps blood for you during the surgery - or surgery can be performed on the beating heart, known as off-pump coronary artery bypass graft surgery (OPCAB).
+OHSU Knight Cardiovascular Institute heart surgeons can perform CABG with cardiopulmonary bypass (CPB) - a heart-lung bypass pump that breathes and pumps blood for you during the surgery - or surgery can be performed on the beating heart, known as off-pump coronary artery bypass graft surgery (OPCAB).

 For more information or to schedule an appointment with our cardiac specialists, please call 503 494-7820.